IvanLudvig/IvanLudvig.github.io/_posts/2021-04-08-multilabel-classification-using-transfer-learning.md

 ---
 Full code available <a href="https://github.com/IvanLudvig/mlmipt/blob/master/torchvision/zalando.ipynb">on GitHub</a>.
 ## Data preprocessing
-The dataset used is <a href="https://github.com/zalandoresearch/feidegger">Zalando</a>, consisting of fashion imagesa and descriptions.
+The dataset used is <a href="https://github.com/zalandoresearch/feidegger">Zalando</a>, consisting of fashion images and descriptions.
 It's originally in German, but I translated it with a simple script.
 You can access the already translated dataset <a href="https://drive.google.com/file/d/1ECAJd8KREvdxZ45rkLOFHQyyv5FJvOcI/">here</a>.
 <img src="{{site.baseurl}}/assets/img/zalando/0.png">
+#### Extracting tags
 As you can see, the dataset contains images of clothes items and their descriptions.
 We are going to extract tags from these descriptions, nouns and adjectives separately.
 This can be done using ntlk:
 ```python
 def extract_nouns(text):